-Here’s a quick “behind the scenes” video to help you prep for your next video shoot.
-Plus, common on-camera mistakes that can be a challenge to fix in the edit!
+Here’s a quick “behind the scenes” video to help you prepare for your next video shoot, and help you avoid common on-camera mistakes that can be a challenge to fix when editing your video!

 - What went really well?